Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-journey-optimizer-decisioning/api-reference.md

 ### OfferType

-An enum indicating the type of an Offer, derived from the proposition item `format` field in personalization query response.
+An enum indicating the type of an offer, derived from the proposition item `format` field in personalization query response.

 ```swift
 /// Enum representing the supported Offer Types.